Lib4RI/islandora_solution_pack_entities/modules/islandora_entities_csv_import/README.md

 ## Configuration

-Prepare a comma-delimited CSV file using the column names below.
+Prepare a 'pipe'-delimited CSV ('pipe' means vertical bar) using the column names below, however you may re-configure this in admin/islandora/solution_pack_config/entities

+Multiple arguments within one CSV column can be separated with a tilde (~).
+However, this may yield unexpected results (missing XML attributes, improper nesting) if used outside the following fields: FAX, PHONE, EMAIL, POSITION.

+Comma within a field/cell (example: 'Trump, Donald') are supported now.

+## Formal Background

+The fields used in the CSV may not match the [Outline of Elements and Attributes in MADS](http://www.loc.gov/standards/mads/mads-outline-2-0.html) directly, but they will be mapped accoording to this outline when the MADS XML file will be created.

+## CSV Restriction

 Only columns with names in the list will be processed; all others will be ignored.
-Any comma within a field must be replaced with a double pipe ie - 'Nursing, Department of' must be replaced with 'Nursing|| Department of'.

-Multiple arguments within one column can be separated with a tilde (~).
-However, this may yield unexpected results (missing XML attributes, improper nesting) if used outside the following fields: FAX, PHONE, EMAIL, POSITION.

 ```
-STATUS
+STATUS		/* will become element <note type='status'> in MADS */
 POSITION
 EMAIL
 BUILDING